ekutner/home-connect-hass/README.md

   2. Due to some unreasonable rate limits set by BSH, there is a limit of about 3 appliances loaded per minute.
 If you have more, expect the initial load to take longer.
 The integration will wait for the service to become available and continue loading the rest of the appliances.
 You may have to refresh your screen to see them in Home Assistant after they were added.

-* **I've restarted Home Assistant a few times and now all my appliances are unavilable**
+* **I've restarted Home Assistant a few times and now all my appliances are unavailable**
   This is, again, related to the Home Connect rate limits.
 Every time you restart Home Assistant the integration makes a few API calls to the service and if that happens too often it may block for up to 24 hours.
 The best way to fix this is to wait a day and restart Home Assistant again.

 * **I select a program or option but nothing happens on the appliance**